DanMaples/VRP/README.md

 ## Notes from the author
 This code sample was written to solve a Vehicle Routing Problem(VRP).

-This code was written and tested on macOS 12.7.6.
+This code was written and tested on macOS 12.7.6. go version = go1.23.0 darwin/amd64

 No AI tools were used.
-Google's OR-Tools were not used.
+No Google OR-Tools were used.
 No external sources were referenced or used.
-All functions have as much unit test coverage as reasonably possible. go version = go1.23.0 darwin/amd64
+All functions have as much unit test coverage as reasonably possible.

 ## To Run
 From the top level directory run: